The only thing worse than slow digestion is no digestion.

-The fiber you eat also needs the water in order to do its job properly.
+The fibre you eat also needs the water in order to do its job properly.

-The daily recommendation for water is about 1.5 liters.
+The daily recommendation for water is about 1.5 litres.
 It may be a bit different from one person to the next but this is the average recommendation.

 - Intestinal Disorders

 It may be that you suffer from an underlying intestinal disorder which causes issues in your digestive tract.
 The 3 most common suspects in this case are:

 Symptoms of such chronic conditions can include hard stools which are difficult to pass, pass 3 stools or less per week, random episodes of diarrhoea, and frequent stomach cramps.

 - Food Allergies

 Certain food allergies can cause your digestive system to go haywire.
 When you eat the trigger-food, it can cause your digestive system to come to a standstill which leaves you feeling constipated.